Building your own SaaS application

 Benefits of the SaaS Model

-As we already mentioned, software as a service is usually hosted in the cloud.
+As we already mentioned, SaaS is software hosted in the cloud.
 Nowadays, cloud computing and modern tooling have made it much easier to build SaaS applications.

 Let’s have a quick look at what’s possible today:

-- Quick setup: The cloud offers an environment to swiftly host and install the service.
-This means that the time required to deploy your SaaS app is reduced compared to traditional software.
+• Quick setup: The cloud offers an environment to swiftly host and install the service.
+This means that the time required to deploy your SaaS app is greatly reduced compared to traditional software.

 SaaS Application Development Process